Bernstein and half-space properties for minimal graphs under Ricci lower bounds: Remarks: harmonic functions and minimal graphs

 \section{Remarks: harmonic functions and minimal graphs}

-It is interesting to compare Theorem \ref{teo_graph_soloricci_intro} to the case of entire harmonic functions on $M$.
-Suppose that $M$ satisfies $\Ricc \ge - \kappa^2$ for some constant $\kappa \ge 0$, and let $u >0$ solve $\Delta u = 0$ on $M$.
-By \cite{yau, chengyau} and the subsequent refinement in \cite[Lem.
+It is instructive to compare the proof of Theorem \ref{teo_graph_soloricci_intro} to that of the gradient estimate for entire harmonic functions on $M$.
+Suppose that $M$ satisfies $\Ricc \ge - (m-1)\kappa^2$ for some constant $\kappa \ge 0$, and let $u >0$ solve $\Delta u = 0$ on $M$.
+By \cite{yau,chengyau} and the subsequent refinement in \cite[Lem.
 2.1]{liwang}, the following sharp inequality holds:

-In \cite{chengyau, liwang}, the authors achieve the goal by passing to the limit, as $R \ra \infty$, localized estimates for $|D\log u|$ on balls $B_R$.
+In \cite{chengyau,liwang}, the authors achieve the goal by passing to the limit, as $R \ra \infty$, localized estimates for $|D\log u|$ on balls $B_R$.
 On the other hand, one can also prove the bound without the need to localize, in the spirit of \cite{yau}.
-The idea can briefly be summarized as follows: first, by B\"ochner's formula
+The idea can briefly be summarized as follows: first, by Bochner's formula

 and because of the refined Kato inequality

 the function $z = |D\log u|$ turns out to solve

 on $M$.
 Even though $z$ is not bounded a priori, because of the appearance of the coercive term $z^3$ (that precisely depends on the refined Kato inequality), the function